This article was originally published in 2015 and has been completely updated in 2020.

 Although there is a general assumption that we shouldn’t give false deadlines, if a manager repeatedly ignores deadlines, give them a false deadline and see if this works.

 Apply some psychology: keep in touch with them frequently so they understand their key messages are covered in the publication or website.
 If they know you are on their side and their area will get a good plug in the publication, they are likely to respond more positively to deadlines.
 And you might even let them know that their delays will affect senior managers’ articles.

-If all else fails, raise this problem with a senior manager or even the CEO, asking for their assistance by saying the delays are putting their messages at risk.
+If all else fails, raise this problem with a senior manager, your boss, or even the CEO, asking for their assistance by saying the delays are putting their messages at risk.
 But be careful about this – if you appear to be telling tales you will make the recalcitrant manager an enemy for life.

 Above all, be well-organized and consistent about time.
 Plan ahead and contact all the people who you will rely upon for contributions so they have plenty of time to get their act together.
 And create a tangible trail of proof about your original briefing and reminders so culprits can’t unfairly point the finger at you about short deadlines.

 Employers want communications professionals who continue to develop key skills Recruiters are actively seeking to place internal communications professionals who